peicai/DESpace2_manuscript/README.md

 - `01_preprocessing`: quality control and filtering;
 - `real_data_analyses_ARTISTA`: analyses of the ARTISTA real dataset;
+- `sensitivity_analyses_ARTISTA`: sensitivity analyses of the ARTISTA simulation dataset;
 - `simulation_ARTISTA` and `simulation_LIBD`: simulation studies based on the ARTISTA and LIBD datasets, respectively.

 Within each simulation subfolder, scripts are organized to first generate the simulated datasets, then apply clustering methods (Banksy or BayesSpace), and finally run all methods. `highly_abundant` or `lowly_abundant` refer to scenarios in which randomly selected spatial domain(s) show higher or lower abundance relative to the rest of the tissue.